pdebashis/discordrb-monkeygames/README.md

 # DOTA3

-This is a [Discord](https://discordapp.com/) chat bot interactie game using z64's [gemstone](https://github.com/z64/gemstone) template.
+This is a [Discord](https://discordapp.com/) chat bot interactive game using z64's [gemstone](https://github.com/z64/gemstone) template.

 ## Configuring and running your bot